-Code and Title Current Version Code and Title Previous Version Comments VU23503 Read and write short simple messages and forms VU22593 Read and write short simple messages and forms Equivalent
+Unit Mapping Information Code and Title Code and Title Comments Current Version Previous Version VU23503 Read and write short simple messages and forms VU22593 Read and write short simple messages and forms Equivalent

-Assessment Requirements Title Assessment Requirements for VU23503 Read and write short simple messages and forms Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use familiar conventions and linguistic knowledge to: read one short, simple message related to a familiar topic or activity including identifying key information in the message write one short, simple message related to a familiar topic or activity using appropriate layout and including simple phrases or short sentences complete two simple forms using formats appropriate to need and context check own written message and forms for accuracy.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: simple content words relevant to immediate personal and social needs to read and write messages and forms simple phrases and formulaic expressions used in simple messages and forms including simple phrasal verbs simple adjectives and adverbs including adverbial phrases, such as at the station, after work high frequency tenses for example: simple present and past present continuous imperative to follow sequential or conditional instructions to complete forms o future with will, such as I will meet you after work • simple connectives in simple messages to connect information, such as and, or, but, because basic structural features in simple, short messages including short, simple sentences (subject-verb-object) and simple punctuation, for example full stop and question mark.
-Sociolinguistic and Cultural Knowledge: appropriate forms of address in messages, such as use of first names and titles conventions to complete simple messages, and forms.
+Assessment Requirements for VU23503 Read and write short simple messages and forms

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use familiar conventions and linguistic knowledge to:

+- read one short, simple message related to a familiar topic or activity including identifying key information in the message - write one short, simple message related to a familiar topic or activity using appropriate layout and including simple phrases or short sentences - complete two simple forms using formats appropriate to need and context - check own written message and forms for accuracy.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- simple content words relevant to immediate personal and social needs to read and write messages and forms - simple phrases and formulaic expressions used in simple messages and forms including simple phrasal verbs - simple adjectives and adverbs including adverbial phrases, such as at the station, after work - high frequency tenses for example: - simple present and past - o present continuous - imperative to follow sequential or conditional instructions to complete forms - o future with will, such as I will meet you after work - simple connectives in simple messages to connect information, such as and, or, but, because - basic structural features in simple, short messages including short, simple sentences (subject-verb-object) and simple punctuation, for example full stop and question mark.

+- appropriate forms of address in messages, such as use of first names and titles - conventions to complete simple messages, and forms.

-Assessment Assessment must ensure: Conditions assessment tasks use texts which are $\circ$ related to familiar topics and immediate personal, cultural, and social settings contain familiar structures and vocabulary include familiar cultural references access to paper-based and/or digital EAL resources such as: bilingual resources bilingual dictionary simple English dictionary or picture dictionary charts, word lists support for the learner takes into consideration the following: $\circ$ need for frequent support to interpret meaning and understand unfamiliar cultural references $\circ$ need for strong support from the context, including visual cues to interpret meaning $\circ$ need for extended time to read and complete written texts writing may include omission of articles, errors in verb tenses and agreement use of models to guide writing in messages and forms.
-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
+- assessment tasks use texts which are - related to familiar topics and immediate personal, cultural, and social settings - o contain familiar structures and vocabulary - o include familiar cultural references - access to paper-based and/or digital EAL resources such as: - o bilingual resources - bilingual dictionary - o simple English dictionary or picture dictionary - o charts, word lists - support for the learner takes into consideration the following: - need for frequent support to interpret meaning and understand unfamiliar cultural references - need for strong support from the context, including visual cues to interpret meaning - o need for extended time to read and complete written texts - writing may include omission of articles, errors in verb tenses and agreement - o use of models to guide writing in messages and forms.

+Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.